Ensembles

 Dr. Cara Tasher, Director of Choral Studies

-The program offers four ensembles to qualified students, staff, faculty and community members.
-Each ensemble provides singers with training to improve sight-reading and vocal skills as well as the opportunity to study voice privately.
+The University of North Florida Choral Program has been led by Dr. Cara Tasher since 2006.
+The program offers ensembles open to qualified students, faculty, staff, and community members.
+Membership in each ensemble provides singers with training in sight reading and vocal technique, along with the opportunity to study voice privately with a faculty member.

-Sachiko Frampton, Collaborative Keyboard Artist
+Collaborative Keyboard Artist

-Sachiko Frampton started her career as a professional collaborative pianist soon after she began studying at the high school division of Musashino Academia Musicae, a conservatory in Tokyo, Japan.
-She studied piano under Yoko Minagawa and Takashi Kawasaki, and collaborative piano under Penka Badev.
-Until she moved to the United States with her family, she performed numerous recitals as a collaborative pianist and played for many master classes and competitions.
-She also traveled throughout the nation as a pianist with the percussion ensemble Group Woods for performance and outreach program.
+Sachiko Frampton began her career as a professional collaborative pianist while studying in the high school division of Musashino Academia Musicae in Tokyo, Japan.
+She studied piano with Yoko Minagawa and Takashi Kawasaki and collaborative piano with Penka Badev.
+Before relocating to the United States, she performed numerous recitals, master classes, and competitions, and toured nationally with the percussion ensemble Group Woods for performances and outreach programs.

 Chamber Singers